MartianGirl/SpecIde/README.md

 + Ast_A_Moore: For all his help with the +2A timings and port 0x0FFD.
 + César Hernández Bañó: For his help with the initial values for IR register, his comments, and his own emulator ZesarUX.
 + Miguel Mesa: For pointing out that the FLASH attribute was running at half speed.
++ Weiv (for his tests), ICEknight (for his videos), and all the people who helped describing the ULA Snow Effect on 48K/128K/+2 machines.
++ People from the #emulation discord for their ongoing testing efforts to discover every detail on the ZX Spectrum machines.